stanford-rc/lustre-migrator/README.md

 /opt/lustre-migrator/lustre-migrator resume <campaign_name>
 ```

+### `retry-skipped`
+Moves all "skipped" files (which were busy) back into the migration queue for another attempt.

 ### `retry-failed`
-Moves all files from the failed set back into the migration queue for another attempt.
+Moves all files from the "failed" set (which had real errors) back into the migration queue for another attempt.

 ```bash
 /opt/lustre-migrator/lustre-migrator retry-failed <campaign_name>